iambrainstorming/iambrainstorming.github.io/src/chapters/economics/tax_collection_simulation.md

       - Price of 1 Kg apple  = Rs 80
     - As input cost is Rs 30, it will reach to equilibrium price of Rs 60
       - New Quantity demanded = 600
-      - New Quantity demanded = 600
+      - New Quantity supplied = 600

 ## Elaboration